Denmark: Law and judicial system

 Denmark has a civil law system with some references to Germanic law.
 Denmark resembles Norway and Sweden in never having developed a case-law like that of England and the United States nor comprehensive codes like those of France and Germany.
 Much of its law is customary.

 The judicial system of Denmark is divided between courts with regular civil and criminal jurisdiction and administrative courts with jurisdiction over litigation between individuals and the public administration.
-Articles sixty-two and sixty-four of the Constitution ensure judicial independence from government and Parliament by providing that judges shall only be guided by the law, including acts, statutes and practice.
+Articles sixty-two and sixty-four of the Constitution (grundloven) ensure judicial independence from government and Parliament by providing that judges shall only be guided by the law, including acts, statutes and practice.
 The Kingdom of Denmark does not have a single unified judicial system – Denmark has one system, Greenland another, and the Faroe Islands a third.
 However, decisions by the highest courts in Greenland and the Faroe Islands may be appealed to the Danish High Courts.
 The Danish Supreme Court is the highest civil and criminal court responsible for the administration of justice in the Kingdom.